-Staff Correspondent, Gazipur: Lakhs of Muslims sought world peace and divine blessings for mankind and the Muslim Ummah as the second phase of Biswa Ijtema concluded on Tuesday through the final supplication- Akheri Munajat.
+Lakhs of Muslims sought world peace and divine blessings for mankind and the Muslim Ummah as the second phase of 55th Biswa Ijtema concluded on Sunday through the final supplication- Akheri Munajat.

-Noted Islamic Scholar Maulana Mohammad Shamim led the 20-minute munajat at the Ijtema, the second largest congregation of the Muslims after the Hajj, on the bank of river Turag at Tongi.
+Noted Islamic scholar Maulana Jamshed led the 18-minute munajat at the Ijtema, the second largest congregation of the Muslims after the Hajj, on the bank of river Turag at Tongi.

 Hundreds of thousands of devotees from home and abroad joined the Akheri Munajat to pray for world peace, spiritual progress, exaltation and welfare of the Muslim community.

-Besides, foolproof security measures were taken to hold the five-day Biswa Ijtema in a peaceful manner.
-Five control rooms, including Gazipur City Corporation, district administration, police, RAB and Ansar and VDP, were set up to monitor the overall activities of the Tongi Ijtema.
+Gazipur City Corporation, district administration, police, RAB and Ansar and VDP set up separate control rooms to monitor the overall activities of the Tongi Ijtema.

-Bangladesh Railway (BR) launched special train services on several destinations for the devotees participating in the congregation.
+Bangladesh Railway (BR) is conducting special train services on several destinations for the devotees participating in the congregation.